 SafeResponse has developed this Awareness Level training program on Machinery Rescue for emergency first responders.
 This includes public and private sector response personnel who may be the first on the scene of a machinery rescue.
-Michigan State University is offering this training program for a limited time at no cost to participating agencies.

 Certificates of completion may be printed by the participant once a score of 70% or greater is achieved.
 The participant may take the quiz as many times as necessary in order to reach the 70% score.
 A representative from your agency will need to certify your participation by signing the certificate.